derekslager/dotfiles/README.md

 If you want the maintenance script to work on Catalina (10.15) and presumably above, you'll need to add `/usr/sbin/cron` into `Full Disk Access` under `Security & Privacy` > `Privacy`.

+Modern versions of OS X may also complain about a missing libcrypto library.
+If so, just manually edit `rsax931.py` (location in stack trace) with the correct path.